MadhanRavuru/StaircaseDetection/README.md

 # Stacking floors based on detections

 The testing image was diagonally shifted up and down and detections were performed in similar procedure.
-Idea is to stack different testing images(original and diagonally shifted) based on detections.
+Idea is to stack different testing images(original and diagonally shifted) based on maximum overlap in detections.